main menu

 what is psoriasis?

-what causes psoriasis?
+what causes psoriasis flare ups?

 how is psoriasis treated?

-does psoriasis go away?
+does psoriasis ever go away?

 does psoriasis hurt?